Marion Hammer: NRA lobbyist

 In a February 2, 2017 opinion piece, Hammer wrote that, in "the 1970s and 1980s, one of the more blatant areas of abuse by local governments was the unconstitutional regulation of Second Amendment rights.
 With no justification whatever, and based solely on the personal views of elected local officials, all manner of unconstitutional ordinances existed in many jurisdictions...
 With the growing arrogance and misconduct by local governments, more preemption laws are inevitable and necessary."
 Since the 1987 law that gave the state of Florida "exclusive right to regulate firearms", local governments imposed their own additional regulations.
 Hammer described these "local gun haters" as flouting the 1987 law.
 She said that these laws that differed from locality to locality, meant that "law-abiding people" who were bearing arms "had no way of knowing what these local regulations were.
-On June 2011 Governor Rick Scott, signed a "tough" new Florida statewide law, that "forbid city and county governments from enacting or enforcing local gun-control regulations."
+In June 2011 Governor Rick Scott, signed a "tough" new Florida statewide law, that "forbid city and county governments from enacting or enforcing local gun-control regulations."
 The law, which was backed by the NRA, applies hefty fines to any city of county that tries to "adopt or enforce local gun laws".
 As NRA lobbyist, Hammer was cited as saying, "The Constitution [Second Amendment] protects the right to keep and bear arms.
 Local governments are not allowed to regulate the Bill of Rights."
 She criticized the February 26, 2014 actions of the Tallahassee Mayor Andrew Gillum who subsequently was sued by Florida Carry and the Second Amendment Foundation.
 She said Mayor Andrew Gillum's attack on NRA was "unwise"; he was just "stomping his feet for attention."